VivekTanjavooru/optimal-power-split-control/README.md

-G11_MPC is the optimal power split control.
-Equal, Consec and Rule Based controls are benchmark strategies ECM is the thevenin ECM for benchmark strategies ECM_MPC is modified for G11_MPC
+G11_MPC is the optimal power split control. equal, consq and rulebased controls are benchmark strategies ECM is the thevenin ECM for benchmark strategies ECM_MPC is modified for G11_MPC
 1D temperature code estimates FDM for a 2 string battery system